Keyboard shortcuts

 • SurfTrie stores compact arrays of degrees, child offsets, labels, and terminal flags.

-• Built during flush/compaction by ZoneWriter::write_all.
+• Built during flush/compaction by ZoneWriter::write_all when enabled by the build plan.

 • Used by ZoneFinder for Gt/Gte/Lt/Lte operations before falling back to XOR/EBM.